 If you like playing retro games on your smart device, you can even set up the SN30 Pro Controller with your Apple or Android device.
 Who doesn’t like extra functionality with their purchase?

 Best Nintendo Switch Wired Controller: PowerA Wired Controller

 PowerA has the solution for you with the Wired Controller for the Nintendo Switch.
-This controller is pretty much the same as their wireless controller, but… well, it has a wire!
+This controller is pretty much the same as their wireless controller, but….well, it has a wire!
 Also, this is one of the cheaper controllers on the market too, coming in at only $25.
-If something happens to this controller, it’s not to costly to replace!
-The wire is 10 feet long, so you should have issues if you want to sit back a little ways from the TV.
+If something happens to this controller, it’s not too costly to replace!
+The wire is 10 feet long, so you shouldn’t have issues if you want to sit back a little from the TV.

 If you need something wired and don’t want the USB wire jostled out when playing games, this is the best Nintendo Switch controller to grab.

 It’s not that I hate Joy-Cons.
 It’s just that they have a lot of problems, especially at their price point.
 Issues with the analog sticks have got their own name at this point (the Joy-Con drift), and while Nintendo fixes the drifting Joy-Cons for free, it really shouldn’t be a problem in the first place for something you pay $80 for.
 On top of that, even the new model Joy-Cons appear to suffer from drifting even with a supposed better build quality.
 Why bother when you can get Hori’s Split Pad Pro instead?